danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

  - Helps me know I'm not alone
  - I understand there maybe some people here that do not code, so please...
  - If there is any point where I have gone to fast or you would like some clarity on something, please ask
+ - There will also hopefully be some time at the end for a bit of a Q&A

 ---